 The ABC Access Initiative began in November 2016 with a goal of convening opinion leaders and advocacy experts from different areas to meaningfully address issues related to patient access.

-Accomplishments of this Initiative during the past year are:
+Accomplishments of this Initiative so far are:

 - Publication of Summary Recommendations (February 2017)

 - Second Roundtable meeting (March 2017) — Roundtable participants included patient advocates, healthcare providers and insurers, patient advocacy organizations, federal agencies, policy experts and others interested in expanding access and accelerating process for people with or at risk for cardiovascular diseases and stroke.

 - Formation of two work groups to explore solutions related to pharmacy programs and prior authorization (June 2017)

 - Development of three comprehensive program launch plans (September – December 2017)

 - MTM (Medical Therapy Management) community awareness/engagement and future pilot program

 - Prior authorization resource kit optimized for healthcare providers

 - Health plan/healthcare provider meeting program and survey to further explore prior authorization disparities